How Do You Choose Your Airbnb Cleaning Fee in 2026?

 The Airbnb cleaning fee is a one-time fee on an Airbnb booking.
 It covers the cleaning that will take place after a guest checks out or before they arrive.
 It’s the same thing, just like whether the chicken or the egg came first.

-How do guests know what the Aibnb cleaning fee is?
-Well, prior to this year, the cleaning fee on Airbnb was a separate line item at checkout.
+How do guests know what the Airbnb cleaning fee is?
+Well, up until recently, the cleaning fee on Airbnb was a separate line item at checkout.
 This used to allow Airbnb renters to see the base nightly rate, cleaning fee, taxes, Airbnb service fee, etc., all itemized out.

 However, as of mid-2025, the cleaning fee is now included in the nightly rate, regardless of how you look at it.
-At booking, Airbnb shows your guests an average nightly rate that includes all nightly base rates plus the cleaning fee for their stay.
+At booking, Airbnb shows your guests the average nightly rate, which includes the nightly base rate plus the cleaning fee for their stay.
 On the main checkout screen, the Airbnb service fees are also included in the average nightly rate.
 So, the guest sees the total average nightly rate + taxes.

 But when they tap Price Breakdown, it shows the accommodation total, including the cleaning fee, with the Airbnb service fee and taxes broken out separately; the cleaning fee is no longer broken out in either place.

-Here are screenshots of an Airbnb calendar showing nightly rates on the host’s end as well as the cleaning fee on the left-hand side.
+Here are screenshots of an Airbnb calendar showing nightly rates on the host’s end, with the cleaning fee on the left-hand side.
 On the right side, I have two screenshots of what the guest sees.
 As you can see, they can no longer see rates for individual nights or the cleaning fee.

 Airbnb Cleaning Fee Example 2025

-In the past, the guest would have been able to see both the nightly rates and the cleaning fee on the breakdown.
+In the past, the guest could see both the nightly rate and the cleaning fee in the breakdown.

-I like that they include the cleaning fee in the total and average nightly rate in both places.
-This allows you to effectively factor in your cleaning costs while spreading them out over the length of their stay.
-Obviously, this means shorter stays will show a higher nightly rate.
+I like that they include the cleaning fee in both the total and the average nightly rate.
+This allows you to factor in your cleaning costs while spreading them over the duration of their stay.
+Obviously, this means shorter stays will show a higher average nightly rate.

-However, I don’t really like that Airbnb service fees are also included in the average nightly rate at checkout (before clicking the price breakdown).
-I prefer Airbnb to keep their fees separate and transparent, as those never pass on to the host.
+However, I don’t really like that Airbnb service fees are also included in the average nightly rate at checkout.
+I personally prefer that Airbnb keep its fees separate and transparent, as they never pass on to the host.
 Guests rate us on value, and I think this inflates the amount that they believe a host actually receives.
+Do you agree?

 The argument that hosts shouldn’t charge a cleaning fee and should just bake it into their price is tired and, honestly, very naive.